Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 # Gameplay

 In each round, the dealer is the first to play, and turn to play passes anti-clockwise around the table.

+## Turns
+On their turn, a player chooses a single card from their hand and plays it to the table.
+If it belongs to the same month as another card on the table, then the cards *match*, and this matching pair is moved to the player's score pile.